 Note: Laundry service is readily available at your hotels and is generally inexpensive.

-During the winter months (November to March) temperatures in Northern India can get cold, particularly in the evenings.
+During the winter months (November to March) temperatures in Northern India can get cooler, particularly in the evenings.
 This includes travel to Agra, Amritsar, New Delhi, Varanasi, Jaipur, Jodhpur, Udaipur, and Pushkar.
-Pack a few warmer clothing items including a fleece jacket, a few thin sweaters, long pants etc.
+Pack a few warmer clothing items including a fleece jacket, a few thin sweaters, long pants, etc.

 Visitors to national parks and wildlife reserves should wear browns or olive greens as they are best for blending into the environment; binoculars are also highly recommended.

 The voltage supply at most of the hotels across India is 220 – 240 volts.
 Most of the plugs in India are different from those in the West.
 Our Explore India staff will provide you with complimentary plugs for charging your phones, pads, and laptops.